ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 ![cluster diagram](figures/cluster_diagram.png)

-Users log into a head node (like tadpole) to perform simple operations and to submit more complex, resource intensive jobs, which will be run on the compute nodes. **It is important to avoid running large tasks that may take a great deal of memory or CPU power on a head node**; using head node resources for running jobs prevents other users from successfully performing simply operations like changing directories, editing scripts, and submitting jobs.
+Users log into a head node (like tadpole) to perform simple operations and to submit more complex, resource intensive jobs, which will be run on the compute nodes. **It is important to avoid running large tasks that may take a great deal of memory or CPU power on a head node**; using head node resources for running jobs prevents other users from successfully performing simple operations like changing directories, editing scripts, and submitting jobs.

 A computing cluster like the one we're using for this workshop is commonly administered by a scheduler, which balances the demands on the cluster to allocate resources to competing jobs as efficiently as possible.